Investigator Studies Program (MISP): Patient Engagement, Diversity and Health Literacy

 Science of Patient Input and Engagement:

-- Studies to evaluate the effectiveness of quantitative or qualitative tools, methods or processes (including digital technologies) to collect, incorporate and assess the value/impact of patient input for medicines discovery and development.
+- Studies to evaluate the effectiveness of quantitative or qualitative tools, methods or processes (including digital technologies) to collect, incorporate and assess the value/impact of patient input for medicines discovery, development and utilization.

 Health Literacy Areas of Interest:

-- Studies to evaluate the effectiveness and/or scalability of novel approaches to increasing clinical trial diversity.
+- Studies to evaluate the effectiveness, best practices and/or scalability of novel approaches to increasing diversity of participants in clinical research.

-, the Company's on-line study management system (in US) or your MSD country representative (outside US).
+, the Company's on-line study management system (in US).
 The proposals will be collectively reviewed and selected by the Patient Engagement, Diversity and Health Literacy MISP Committee.

 This site is intended for US investigators only.
 Investigators outside of the US interested in submitting research proposals to the Investigator